Before I Became a Writer

 People responded to them.

-Not politely.
-Not out of obligation.
+Not politely as if out of obligation.
 But with genuine interest.
-They leaned in.
-They asked questions.
-They wanted more.
+They leaned in, listening intently.
+They asked thoughtful questions, wanting to know more.

-For the first time, I began to understand that the stories I had been holding back weren’t just something I was afraid to judge—they were something others could actually connect with.
+For the first time, I began to understand that the stories I had been afraid to share, afraid of how others might judge them, were the very stories people could actually connect with.

 That changed everything.